how-to-prevent-joint-cracks_fd9f05cd-8f74-45d6-98ca-526839f179c1

 Most joint cracks are driven by sideways force, not straight-in pressure.
 The downstem turns your joint into a socket holding a lever, so a small off-axis bump at the bowl end can translate into a much higher bending load at the glass joint.

 This is classic mechanics: torque increases with distance from the pivot.
-The joint is the pivot point, the downstem length is the lever arm, and the side force shows up as bending stress right where the joint is fused to the bong.
+The joint is the pivot, the downstem is the lever arm, and the side force shows up as bending stress right where the joint is fused to the bong.
 That bending creates tension on one side of the joint, and tension is where glass tends to fail first.

 Side-loading sneaks in during normal routines.
-A downstem that is slightly cocked, a bowl that gets nudged while setting the bong down, or a handle-less accessory that gets used as a grip point can all introduce lateral load without you noticing.
-Even a “gentle” twist while removing a stuck downstem can apply bending if the force is not perfectly aligned with the joint axis.
+A downstem that is slightly cocked, a bowl nudged while setting the bong down, or a handle-less accessory used as a grip point can all introduce lateral load without you noticing.
+Even a gentle twist while removing a stuck downstem can apply bending if the force is not aligned with the joint axis.

 Here are some routine actions that could result in a cracked joint.